elidickinson/ghost-sync-google-sheets/README.md

 # Ghost Members Sync for Google Sheets

 Sync your Ghost members list to Google Sheets for analysis, reporting, and building custom workflows on top of your membership data.
+This includes the [hard to access](https://forum.ghost.org/t/provide-source-in-member-api-csv/52412) attribution/referral fields.

 ## Installation